 The direct marketing provisions generally require data users who wish to use personal data for the data user's own direct marketing purposes to obtain prior consent from the data subject for such action and notify the data subject as follows:

-- That the data user intends to use the individual's personal data for direct marketing;
+- that the data user intends to use the individual's personal data for direct marketing;

-- That the data user may not so use the personal data unless the data subject has received the data subject's consent to the intended use;
+- that the data user may not so use the personal data unless the data subject has received the data subject's consent to the intended use;

-- The kind(s) of personal data to be used;
+- the kind(s) of personal data to be used;

-- The class(es) of marketing subjects (i.e. goods / services to be marketed) in relation to which the data is to be used; and
+- the class(es) of marketing subjects (i.e. goods / services to be marketed) in relation to which the data is to be used; and

-- The response channel through which the individual may, without charge, communicate the individual's consent to the intended use.
+- the response channel through which the individual may, without charge, communicate the individual's consent to the intended use.

 Furthermore, if the consent was given orally, data users have the additional obligation to send a written confirmation to the data subject confirming the particulars of the consent received.

-The direct marketing provisions generally require data users who wish to share personal data with a group company or a third party for their direct marketing purposes (e.g. for joint marketing, or in connection with a sale of a marketing list) to obtain their prior written consent and to notify the data subject as follows:
+The direct marketing provisions generally require data users who wish to share personal data with a group company or a third party for direct marketing purposes (e.g. for joint marketing, or in connection with a sale of a marketing list) to obtain their prior written consent and to notify the data subject as follows:

-- That the data user intends to provide the individual's personal data to another person for use by that person in direct marketing;
+- that the data user intends to provide the individual's personal data to another person for use by that person in direct marketing;

-- That the data user may not so provide the data unless the data user has received the individual's written consent to the intended provision;
+- that the data user may not so provide the data unless the data user has received the individual's written consent to the intended provision;

-- That the provision of the personal data is for gain (if it is to be so provided);
+- that the provision of the personal data is for gain (if it is to be so provided);

-- The kind(s) of personal data to be provided;
+- the kind(s) of personal data to be provided;

-- The class(es) of persons to which the data is to be provided;
+- the class(es) of persons to which the data is to be provided;

-- The class(es) of marketing subjects (i.e. goods / services to be marketed) in relation to which the data is to be used; and
+- the class(es) of marketing subjects (i.e. goods / services to be marketed) in relation to which the data is to be used; and

-- The response channel through which the individual may, without charge, communicate the individual's consent to the intended use.
+- the response channel through which the individual may, without charge, communicate the individual's consent to the intended use.

 When data users use personal data for the purposes of direct marketing for the first time, they must inform the subjects that they may opt out at any time, free of charge.
 In practice, it is common for subsequent direct marketing communications in Hong Kong to contain unsubscribe functions, not just in the first message.